akhil-kk/Linux-Administration/readme.md

 p           paste the text
 u           undo
 cntrl-R     redo
+:w          Write changes to the file
+:q          quit

 ```

 ![vim](/vinav.png?raw=true "Title")

 **Insert Mode**

 ```
-i           Insert the cursor position.
+i           Insert the cursor position
-I           Insert at the beginning if the line. a           Append after the cursor position.
+I           Insert at the beginning if the line a           Append after the cursor position
-A           Append at the end of the line.
+A           Append at the end of the line
 ```
 ```
-:set nu     Turn on line numbering.
+:set nu     Turn on line numbering
-:set nonu   Turn off line numbering.
+:set nonu   Turn off line numbering
 ```

 **Modes**